-This Labor Day, join News 8 and Trantolo & Trantolo, LLC to W82TXT, the abbreviation for “Wait to text”.
+This Thanksgiving, join News 8 and Trantolo & Trantolo, LLC to W82TXT, the abbreviation for “Wait to text”.
 Take the pledge by changing your Facebook profile photo using our profile frame to encourage others to focus on driving and not using cell phones while operating a vehicle.

 - Click on this link to open up Facebook frames